New nursing apprenticeship announced

-From September 2017, aspiring nurses will be able to complete on-the-job training to get a nursing degree – rather than go to university.
+Aspiring nurses can now complete on-the-job training to get a nursing degree apprenticeship – rather than go to university.

-The announcement comes as the Government plans to scrap funding for student nurses and introduce university fees to bring health staff in-line with other students.
-The new nursing apprentices will earn while they learn, and receive some financial support from the NHS to cover travel costs.
+The new nursing apprenticeships were introduced as the Government plans to scrap funding for student nurses and introduce university fees to bring health staff in-line with other students.
+Nursing apprentices will earn while they learn, and receive some financial support from the NHS to cover travel costs.